North America In-flight Catering Services Market Analysis by Mordor Intelligence

 By Food Type: Snacks Gain as Short-Haul Frequencies Multiply

 Meals accounted for 44.76% of revenue in 2025, but snacks and savouries are forecast to climb at an 8.39% CAGR to 2031 as carriers add sub-500-mile services best suited to pre-packaged items.
-More than half of United States flights are under two hours, limiting the feasibility of heated meals and favoring snack boxes and grab-and-go sandwiches.
+More than half of US flights are under two hours, limiting the feasibility of heated meals and favoring snack boxes and grab-and-go sandwiches.
 United extended its pre-order window to offer 12–15 SKUs per route, while Delta rotates seasonal snack boxes priced at USD 10–12.
 Shelf-stable items also carry lighter traceability burdens, which speeds up the time-to-market.
-Although beverages remain a core revenue line, TSA liquid-carrying rule relaxations are allowing larger personal drinks, which is dampening onboard sales growth.
+Although beverages remain a core revenue line, TSA's relaxations of the liquid-carrying rule are allowing larger personal drinks, which is dampening onboard sales growth.
 Bakery and confectionery products play a niche role in premium cabins, where warm cookies and plated desserts elevate the brand experience.

 Regulatory clarity improves snack economics.
 FSMA 204 exempts many shelf-stable goods processed with validated kill steps, lowering audit overhead.
 Caterers with flexible lines can deliver mixed cases, including a protein box, a fruit cup, and a premium snack mix, without requiring duplicate inventory.
 Traditional meal-assembly plants designed for thousands of identical entrées must reinvest or risk obsolescence.
 As a result, snacks are becoming the testing ground for plant-based proteins, allergen-free ingredients, and compostable wrappers that satisfy airline sustainability mandates with minimal operational disruption.